Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Evaluation

-\paragraph{Baselines.} We compare DEFault++ against four prior techniques only on the Level~1 detection task.
-The baselines are evaluated on the same train/test split as DEFault++.
-Rule-based techniques are executed with their published rule definitions and thresholds after mapping the required observables to the closest available trace features in our dataset.
-AutoTrainer's gradient-threshold rules map to our Training dynamics group.
-DeepDiagnosis adds rules that partially overlap with the Attention and Score groups.
-For baselines that require training, we train them only on the Level~1 fault-detection task.
-In each outer fold, the baseline is trained on the training split of DEFault-bench and tested on the held-out portion.
-We use the model types provided in the original replication packages~\citep{autotrainer,deepdiagnosis,deepfd,default}. \\
+We compare DEFault++ with four prior fault-detection techniques for DNNs, namely AutoTrainer~\citep{autotrainer}, DeepDiagnosis~\citep{deepdiagnosis}, DeepFD~\citep{deepfd}, and DEFault~\citep{default}.
+These baselines distinguish faulty runs from correct runs.
+They do not define fault labels that match our transformer fault categories or root causes, so we limit the comparison to the fault-detection level.
+For the rule-based baselines, AutoTrainer and DeepDiagnosis, we use their published rules and thresholds and map the required observables to the closest available trace features in DEFault-bench.
+AutoTrainer's gradient-threshold rules map to the Training dynamics group, and DeepDiagnosis includes rules that partially overlap with the Attention and Score groups.
+For the learning-based baselines, DeepFD and DEFault, we train the original model types from their replication packages on the fault-detection task~\citep{deepfd,default}.

-We keep the original rule thresholds unchanged.
-Changing them for DEFault-bench would adapt the baselines to our data, rather than evaluate the methods as prior work reported them.
-We do not compare Level~2 or Level~3 results since their labels do not align with our transformer component categories or root causes (see \cref{tab:baseline_coverage}).

-\begin{enumerate}[label=(\roman*),nosep] \item \textbf{AutoTrainer}~\citep{autotrainer} monitors five training symptoms (vanishing gradient, exploding gradient, dying ReLU, oscillating loss, slow convergence) via threshold rules applied during training.
-We map each rule to the corresponding features in our dataset and apply the published thresholds without recalibration.
-AutoTrainer was able to produce binary detection decisions but its symptom types do not map to our fault categories.

-\item \textbf{DeepDiagnosis}~\citep{deepdiagnosis} extends AutoTrainer to eight symptom rules (adding unchanged weights, saturated activation, and out-of-range output) with a decision tree that maps detected symptoms to seven fix types.
-We apply the same feature-mapping strategy and thresholds.
-Its symptom labels likewise do not map to our fault categories.

-\item \textbf{DeepFD}~\citep{deepfd} combines KNN, Decision Tree, and Random Forest classifiers with union voting to diagnose faults from runtime features.
-Its five diagnosis classes (e.g., incorrect learning rate, wrong activation function) do not correspond to our fault categories.
-We evaluate DeepFD as a binary classifier for fault detection only.

-\item \textbf{DEFault}~\citep{default} uses a hierarchical Random Forest classifier that combines static and dynamic features to detect and categorize faults across seven coarse DNN-level categories (hyperparameters, activation function, loss function, optimizer, layer configuration, regularization, weights).
-These categories operate at a different abstraction level.
-We evaluate DEFault for binary detection only. \end{enumerate}